tomha85/Reinforcement-Deep-Learning-Continuous-Control/report.md

 actor_fc1_units = 128   # Number of units for the layer 1 in the actor model
 actor_fc1_units = 128   # Number of units for the layer 2 in the actor model
 critic_fcs1_units = 128 # Number of units for the layer 1 in the critic model
 critic_fc2_units = 128  # Number of units for the layer 2 in the critic model

+Noise:
 mu = 0.
 theta = 0.15
 sigma = 0.1